 attention connection love

-Covid-19 Updates: As the state moves into Safer At Home, Louisville Family Center continues to remain open for new clients, offering both teletherapy and outdoor options for children, adolescents, individuals, parents and families.
-We also continue to have sliding scale rates for those in need.
+Covid-19 Updates: As regulations and recommendations continue to evolve, Louisville Family Center continues to remain open for new clients, offering both teletherapy and outdoor options for children, adolescents, individuals, parents and families.
+We also have sliding scale rates for those experiencing financial challenges.

 The Louisville Family Center offers a variety of therapy options to meet different individual and family needs.
 We believe that every person is moving towards health the best way they know how, and that we can all benefit from support.
 Through the therapy process we will help awaken your inner wisdom, creating opportunities for deeper relationships with yourself and those around you.